-- It helps you remember the words you just read as you finish the sentence or paragraph, enabling comprehension.
+- It helps you remember the words you just read as you finish the sentence or paragraph, enabling better comprehension.

 - It makes it possible for you to compose a cohesive paragraph, writing down one sentence while you think of the next.

-- He “spaces out” during lessons.
+- They “space out” during lessons.

-- He seems forgetful.
+- They seem forgetful.

-- He often misplaces things.
+- They often misplace things.

-- He struggles to complete multistep activities.
+- They struggle to complete multistep activities.

 As you implement the six ideas below, you will begin to see improvement in your child’s working memory.